Zechariah in Islam: In the Quran

-Zakariya was a righteous priest and prophet of God whose office was in the Second Temple in Jerusalem.
-He would frequently be in charge of managing the services of the temple and he would always remain steadfast in prayer to God.
+According to the Quran, Zakariya was said to be a priest and prophet of God whose office was in the Second Temple in Jerusalem.
+He would frequently be in charge of managing the services of the temple and he would always remain steadfast in prayer to Allah.

 Praying for a son

 As he reached his old age, Zakariya began to worry over who would continue the legacy of preaching the message of God after his death and who would carry on the daily services of the temple after him.
 Zakariya started to pray to God for a son.
 The praying for the birth of an offspring was not merely out of the desire for a child.
 He prayed both for himself and for the public – they needed a messenger, a man of God who would work in the service of the Lord after Zakariya.
 Zakariya had character and virtue and he wanted to transfer this to his spiritual heir as his most precious possession.
 His dream was to restore the household to the posterity of the Patriarch Jacob, and to make sure the message of God was renewed for Israel.
 As the Qur'an recounts: